NSoiffer/MathCAT/docs/users.md

       This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
     * Status: This should work in NVDA.

+* ✓PauseFactor: [1]
+    * Options: Number between 0 and 10
+    * Description: Changes the relative amount of pausing that MathCAT adds.
+0 turns off all pausing and 10 makes the pauses 10 times longer than normal.
+      This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
+    * Status: This should work in NVDA.

 * ✓SpeechSound: [None]
     * Options: None, Beep
     * Description: a start and end beep occur before and after reading an expression.